 Designed for photographers, artists and researchers whose work address notions of urban space and culture, the international Urban Photography Summer School provides a highly intensive two-week practical and theoretical training in key aspects of urban visual practice and research.
-The course aims to offer participants a wide range of relevant skills resulting in the production of a photography portfolio drawn from London’s urban environments along with a collective final exhibition.
+The course aims to offer participants a wide range of relevant skills resulting in the production of a digital exhibition at Goldsmiths and a photography portfolio drawn from London’s urban environments.

 The programme has been developed in collaboration with the Centre for Urban and Community Research (CUCR), Goldsmiths University London, the Urban Photographers’ Association (UPA), UrbanPhotoFest and the international Association of Visual Urbanists (iAVU).
 The course will be taught by tutors from Goldsmiths’ Sociology Department and the international MA in Photography and Urban Cultures.
 The programme draws on the advanced theoretical, research and practical image-making specialisms of key practitioners in the field.